 Molex’s BittWare adds open compute M.2 accelerator

-BittWare, a Molex company, has announces the launch of the 250-M2D Accelerator Module.
+BittWare, a Molex company, has announced the launch of the 250-M2D Accelerator Module.
 This FPGA-based Computational Storage Processor (CSP) was designed to meet the new Open Compute M.2 Accelerator Module standard intended to operate in Glacier Point carrier cards for Yosemite servers.

 These feature-rich, dense servers are favored by hyperscale and cloud companies striving to improve the performance density and energy-efficiency of machine learning platforms.